Neil Meron

-Neil Meron (born October 26, 1955) is an American film producer known for producing the 2002 film Chicago and the 2007 film Hairspray.
+Neil Meron (born October 26, 1955) is an American film producer known for producing the film adaptations of Chicago and Hairspray.
 With partner Craig Zadan he ran the production company Storyline Entertainment until Zadan's death in 2018.
 Meron continues to run the company.

 Life and career

 Meron, born in Brooklyn, New York, attended Samuel J. Tilden High School in the same borough and Brooklyn College, graduating in 1976.
+He is Jewish.
 He became Zadan's assistant with the duo working for Joseph Papp at the Public Theater in the 1970s.
 They formed the production company "Storyline Entertainment", producing films and television features.
 He is openly gay.

-Back, from Storyline Entertainment and CBS Paramount Network, is a 2009 CBS television pilot which centers on a man (Skeet Ulrich) who disappeared in the wake of the 9/11 terrorist attacks- but who suddenly shows up, eight years later.
+Back, from Storyline Entertainment and CBS Paramount Network, is a 2009 CBS television pilot which centers on a man (portrayed by Skeet Ulrich) who disappeared in the wake of the 9/11 terrorist attacks- but who suddenly shows up, eight years later.
 The story was to follow the man as he reconnects with his family and adjusts to a world that has dramatically changed.
 Dean Widenmann wrote the project and was to serve as supervising producer, while Storyline's Zadan and Meron were Executive Producers.

 He and Craig Zadan have produced the 85th, 86th and 87th Oscar telecasts.